 Lab Test

-Testosterone, Free and Bioavailable, Male
+Testosterone, Free and Bioavailable, Adult Male (Southeast Michigan Only)

 Includes SHBG